muazkadan/switchy-compose/README.md

 ## ✨ Features

-- **Multiple Switch Variants**: 6 different switch styles to choose from
+- **Multiple Switch Variants**: 7 different switch styles to choose from
 - **Multiplatform Support**: Works on Android, iOS and Desktop
 - **Smooth Animations**: Fluid transitions with customizable duration and easing
 - **Highly Customizable**: Colors, shapes, sizes, and content can be tailored to your needs
 - **Jetpack Compose Native**: Built specifically for Compose with modern UI patterns
 - **Lightweight**: Minimal dependencies and optimized performance
 - **Material Design 3**: Follows Material Design guidelines and theming
+- **Platform Native Switches**: Use platform-specific native switch implementations

 ### Available Switch Types